ANFA Complex

 ANFA Complex is a football stadium and training facility and hosts the headquarters of All Nepal Football Association in Lalitpur, Nepal built in 1999 by All Nepal Football Association.
-It consists of ANFA House (the current HQ of ANFA), an ANFA Academy a hostel, and a football ground.
+It consists of ANFA House (the current HQ of ANFA), an ANFA Academy, a hostel, and a football ground.

-Initially built as an office and hostel for youth-level players, a ground was constructed alongside the facility in order to train the players on site.
-The ground was then later renovated to include artificial turf for pitch durability due to Nepal's climate requiring constant pitch maintenance.
+Initially built as an office and hostel for youth-level players, a ground was constructed alongside the facility in order to train the players onsite.
+The ground was later renovated to include an artificial turf for pitch durability due to Nepal's climate requiring constant pitch maintenance.
 It was built under FIFA's GOAL Project.
 In 2015, parapets was then constructed and the ground was inaugurated as a national stadium in time for the 2015 SAFF U-19 Championship.
+With a capacity of 6,000 audiences, ANFA Complex played the role as an unrivaled setting for 43rd edition of the Martyr’s Memorial A-Division League.

 History

 Construction

 As of 2015, there has been 4 FIFA Goal Programmes in aid of football development in Nepal.

 The ANFA Academy is responsible for the development of youth players and tries to promote football in Nepal.
-The Academy scouts new talents from all over the country and trains them in three age groups: U-12, U-15 and U-17.
+The academy scouts new talents from all over the country and trains them in three age groups: U-12, U-15 and U-17.
 There are currently 58 youngsters living in the academy's hostel.

 ANFA also has technical centres in Chyasal, Butwal and Dharan.
 Due to the success of the scheme, ANFA began to build technical centers in Chyasal of Lalitpur, Butwal, Rupandehi, Sunsari and Dharan under the FIFA Goal project.
 Similarly, ANFA has planned to open technical centers in Mid-Western and Far-Western development regions of Nepal in Future.